dionboles/AdvancedNode/Threads_Lecture.md

     // 4) Look at pendingTimers.
 Call any setImmediate

-    // 5) Handles any 'close' eventss
+    // 5) Handles any 'close' events like a node file stream

 }